itucsdb1609/itucsdb1609/docs/developer/member1.rst

 Developer Guide

-Our database create users, userlogin, school, city, gender tables.
+Initialization of database objects which users, userlogin, school, city and gender tables actualize in the initialize_db.py.

 Create Table Queries for USERS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^